JordinaGR/sorting-algs-visualization/README.md

 The pre folder contains files with programs that creates arrays.
 They get stored in the 'pre_something' variable (the pre15 contains 15 numbers, the pre30 30 numbers) so you can compare the timing with the same array but different algorithms.

 The file sort_algs_noDB.py is the same as the sort_algs.py but without a database, so you can run it on almost all the machines.
-Ans is not updated.
+And is not updated.
 The sort_alg_menu.py is up to date and where I do all the changes.

 The file sort_alg_menu.py is the same but without a database, with the menu in a different window and updated.